szymmis/tsgl/README.md

 ### `interface TSGLRegion`

-Interface describing a texture region; part of a texture.
-Used as a paremeter of [`drawImage()`](#drawimageimg-x-y-options) to determine which part of the texture you want to draw.
+Interface describing a texture region - a part of a texture.\
+Used as a paremeter of [`drawImage()`](#drawimageimg-x-y-options) to determine which part of the texture you want to draw.\
 Can be used to draw a single frame out of an animation texture or a tileset

 **Fields**